plattlab/AAV-Perturb-seq/README.md

   - Calculate differential expression with edgeR using pseudobulks as input
   - Plot cell type-specific UMAPs with perturbed cells

-* `zigosity_analysis.Rmd` contains code to separate perturbed cells by zygosity states.
+* `zigosity_analysis.Rmd` contains code to separate perturbed cells by zygosity states

+* `lgdel_data_analysis.Rmd` contains code to analyze the LgDel dataset and compare individual perturbations to the full deletion

+* `plot_functions.R` contains support functions for plots

+* `dif.exp_functions.R` contains support functions for filtering, differential expression, and data visualization